YAML configuration

 Use pystrano deploy production api to clone code, install

-dependencies, run Django tasks, promote the release, and prune old releases.
+dependencies, run framework tasks, promote the release, and prune old releases.

-The docs focus on the supported workflow today: deploying Django apps over SSH with Gunicorn and systemd on VPS-style servers.
+The docs cover supported Django and FastAPI deployments over SSH with systemd on VPS-style servers.

 common: